Scroll for more info

 If you’ve missed a Nationals recently, this is the one to come back for.

-Entries will open shortly.
-Full details, entry fees and what’s included, will be published alongside the Notice of Race.
-Competitors are encouraged to enter early to assist with planning and to secure accommodation during this busy period.
+Entries are now open!
+Full details, entry and other fees along with what’s happening, will be published alongside the Notice of Race.
+Competitors are encouraged to enter early to assist with planning and are advised to secure their accommodation during this busy period.
+Supporters and Volunteers are encouraged to complete the registration form too for organisation of numbers expected to attend and dinner reservations for the Championship Dinner on Saturday night.

 Address